find your perfect postgrad program

 Some postgraduate routes are designed specifically for those already started on their career.
-The College of Law , for example, offers an International Practice Diploma Programme of continuing legal education for lawyers, the Qualified Lawyers Transfer Test, which enables lawyers from outside England and Wales to qualify as solicitors, and English Law for Foreign Lawyers, a structured training programme in English and EU law for lawyers outside Europe.
+The University of Law, for example, offers an International Practice Diploma Program of continuing legal education for lawyers, the Qualified Lawyers Transfer Test, which enables lawyers from outside England and Wales to qualify as solicitors, and English Law for Foreign Lawyers, a structured training programme in English and EU law for lawyers outside Europe.

 Edilou France-Massey, from Venezuela, says: 'I was a practising lawyer before coming to the College,, but I wanted to qualify as a lawyer in the UK.
 I'm particularly enjoying the Legal Practice Course (LPC) as it's training me to think in a practical way.'

 Many LPC students at the University of Law have the opportunity to practice their skills by giving legal advice to members of the public.
 Edilou again: 'the Legal Advice Clinics were particularly interesting and challenging as we were facing issues which we'd have to deal with all the time in our future careers.'
 Bola Olayiwola Olosun, a Nigerian student at the college agrees: 'I want to be involved with human rights and international law, and I'm already using what I'm learning at college.
 I'm currently pursuing two cases at the European Court of Human Rights in Strasburg.'